 Also, never throw away the old neck ribbing from a T-shirt you’ve dismembered.
 I have a bin where I save all old necklines and sleeves for future projects.
 To use an old neckline, cut away the old knit fabric, cut a slice into the ribbing, use a seam ripper to open the ends slightly (or all the way), and you have useable ribbing!

-• Cut a strip of ribbing 11 to 11.5 inches x 1.75 inches.
+• Cut a strip of ribbing 11 to 11.5 inches x 2 inches (or whatever width you’d like.
+2 inches is nice for a 4 year old).
 Remember to cut perpendicular to the ribs.

 I say 11-11.5 inches because each ribbing reacts slightly different to being stretched and sewn.
 Standard ribbing found at Joanns tends to stretch more so you may want to cut it 11 inches.
 Ribbed fabric from a t-shirt has tighter ribs (my favorite type of ribbing) so you may want to cut it 11.25 inches.
 Just experiment with lengths as you make these tees, till you find the one you prefer.